-- Proper cuts are made just to our outside the branch collar.
+- Proper cuts are made outside the branch collar.
 Pruning here most closely simulates where branches are shed naturally.
 Trimming the tree branch here does not damage trunk tissues.

 Know What Type Of Tree Trimming You’re Purchasing

-As a homeowner, make sure pruning objectives and pruning type are established prior to contracting pruning with the company.
-This includes whether it is a hazard prune or maintenance prune and what type of branches/how large diameter of branches they will be removing.
+Establish pruning objectives and type prior to contracting with the tree service company.
+This includes establishing whether it is a hazard prune or maintenance prune and what type of branches/how large diameter of branches they will be removing.

 Quality Is Better Than Quantity

-You may not see as many branches removed as you expected when your tree is getting pruned.
-And you may wonder if you got enough pruning for what you paid.
+You may not see as many branches removed and wonder if you got enough pruning done.
 You can rest assured that the value of tree trimming doesn’t lie in bulk removal of branches.
-Value comes from the specific size and type of branches being removed, such as deadwood or branches under a certain diameter, and the branches being removed with proper cuts.
+Rather, value comes from the specific size and type of branches being removed.
+For example, the removal of deadwood or branches under a certain diameter, and removal of branches done with proper cuts.

 Improper Pruning Can Cost A Lot In The Long Run

 Improper pruning leads to insect infestations, decay, diseases, and sometimes the death of your tree.
-You could end up spending hundreds to thousands of dollars to treating your trees to mitigate the damage caused by improper pruning.
-And if your tree does die from factors of improper pruning you can spend even more having the tree removed, stump ground, and replaced.
-Either way, the money you save going with unprofessional companies that don’t abide by proper tree pruning techniques are nothing compared to the expenses you will incur fixing the damages.
+Damages from improper pruning can cost hundreds to thousands of dollars to mitigate.
+And if your tree does die from improper pruning, you may have to spend even more to have the tree removed, stump ground, and replaced.
+Either way, the money you save going with unprofessional tree service companies that don’t follow proper tree pruning techniques is nothing compared to what you will spend fixing their damages.